Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 On top of this, PySpark is also capable of simulating famous ML Libraries such as **H2O** as Sparkling Water API

-I personally find PySPark very handy as it allows me to write all my codes here by leveraging different data sources such as SQL/ Hive / Flat files.
+I personally find PySpark very handy as it allows me to write all my codes in 1 language by leveraging different data sources such as SQL/ Hive / Flat files.

-Users can write alot of executor level UDFS hereby reducing the runtime significantly
+Users can write alot of executor level UDFs hereby reducing the runtime significantly

-End of the Document
+#### End of the Document

+Stay tuned for more such interesting blogs.
+Till then , Stay Safe & Happy Coding